howToCodeWell/course-php-login-from-scratch/docs/lessons/lesson_9.md

     $this->assertTrue(isLoggedIn());
 }
 ```
-Run `make tests` and you should see a similar error
+Run `composer tests` and you should see a similar error
 ```bash
 There was 1 failure: